Corruption blocks investors from coming to Ghana, fight it – Analyst tells gov’t

 ▶ Click Here for Full AFCON Coverage ◀

-Founding President and Chief Executive Officer (CEO)of the African Graduate School of Management and Leadership, Professor David Abdulllai, has called for drastic measures to reduce corruption in the country.
+Founding President and Chief Executive Officer (CEO) of the African Graduate School of Management and Leadership, Professor David Abdullai has called for drastic measures to reduce corruption in the country.

 In his view, corruption scares investors away from Ghana hence, must be tackled with all seriousness.